 Luther Classical College prohibits cheating and plagiarism of all kinds.

-Plagiarism is the willful representation of someone else's work as your own, whether by copying exact wording, using similar phrasing, or pursuing a similar course of argument.
+Plagiarism is the willful representation of someone else's work as your own.
+Plagiarism is wrong.
 Unless explicit permission for group work is given by the professor, all assignments are to be the creative work of each individual student.
 Plagiarism in the form of unattributed borrowing from sources whether in print form, electronically, or AI generated is not compatible with the educational aims of the college, nor is it in accord with Christian virtue, which requires honesty in our dealings with one another.
+Students are considered to have cheated if they copy the work of another during an examination or turn in a paper or an assignment written, in whole or in part, by someone else, or an assignment written for another course.
 Students are responsible for violations of academic honesty, intentional or not, if they copy material from any sources without identifying and acknowledging that source or if they paraphrase ideas from any source without acknowledgment.